 The IRB does not meet over the winter break in between semesters.

 IRB Review Outcomes

 The IRB will notify the researcher with one of the following once the application has been reviewed:

 The application is complete, the risks to subjects are minimal/minimized, and the procedures are appropriate.
 The IRB gives approval for the research to be conducted.
-As of December 2019, all proposals submitted by faculty, staff, undergraduate students, and graduate students will be approved for one year.
+Per the 2018 revisions to the common rule, Exempt proposals are not subject to continuing review.
+Expedited proposals are no longer subject to continuing review unless required by the board (justification will be provided).
+Full board reviewed studies are generally approved for one year.
 After that year all submissions may be reviewed for continuation.
 Note: it is up to the principal investigator to submit a continuation request before the issued expiration date.

 The application is complete but there are issues/changes that must be addressed before the project can begin.
 Once a satisfactory response to these contingencies is received and approved by the IRB, the review is complete.